deividrvale/deividrvale.github.io/_pages/terese2022.md

 The applicability and the precision of the method are demonstrated by the relatively light effort in extending the program analysis tool AProVE and by experiments on numerous benchmarks from the literature.

+**Title:** Inclusion/Exclusion Revisited

+**Abstract**
+The inclusion/exclusion principle (IE) for sets is a centuries old, simple but fundamental counting technique in combinatorics.
+Observing the IE for sets is a consequence of the IE for multisets, we show a (partial, natural) version of the IE holds for commutative residual algebras (CRAs) proposed by us in 2003 as multiset algebras.
+This covers (afawk) extant generalisations of the IE and gives a novel instance of IE for measurable multisets.
+CRAs embed into lattice ordered groups, which allows to regain the original (total, integer) IE for sets as a consequence of the IE for signed multisets.

 **Title:** The paint pot problem and common multiples in monoids, by Hans Zantema (TU Eindhoven)